top of page

 Bio

-With multiple international grant-awards under their belt, their works have been showcased in Pakistan, India, Sri Lanka, Singapore, Australia, Switzerland, Myanmar, the US and the UK.
+With multiple international grant-awards under their belt, their works have been showcased in Pakistan, India, Sri Lanka, Myanmar, Singapore, Australia, France, Norway, Switzerland, the US and the UK.
 They hold a BA in Communication & Design from the Habib University, and are a 200-hour certified yoga teacher.

 • Email